Prime Day deals ranked: The 10 best we found today | CNN Underscored

 6. Vitamix 5200 Blender ($278.99, originally $549.99; amazon.com)

-Very nearly named one of our best blenders — thanks to its power and tall, narrow, high-profile container — is nearly 50% off and at one of the lowest prices we’ve seen the 5200 in almost a year.
+Very nearly named one of our best blenders — thanks to its power and tall, narrow, high-profile container — this Vitamix 5200 blender is nearly 50% off and at one of the lowest prices we’ve seen in almost a year.

 7. Green Bulldog Reusable Grocery Bags ($18.38, originally $27.99; amazon.com)